alperozturk96/Navigator/README.md

 # Navigator

-- Push Any View
+Navigator is a versatile and powerful library that makes SwiftUI app navigation a breeze.
+It provides a collection of easy-to-use methods to push, pop, and customize your navigation stack effortlessly.

+- Push Any View: With just a single line of code, you can push any view onto your navigation stack.
+Say goodbye to cumbersome navigation code!
 - Push Any View And Set Navigation Bar Title
 - Pop Back To Specific View ( Navigation Bar Title must be set )
-- Pop Back To Root View
+- Pop Back To Root View: Effortlessly pop back to your app's root view.
+Simplify your navigation stack with ease.
-- Pop Back To Previous View
+- Pop Back To Previous View: Quickly navigate back to the previous view, maintaining a smooth user experience.
-- Remove All Views In Stack
+- Remove All Views In Stack: Cleanly clear your navigation stack and start fresh.
+Maintain a clean and organized app flow.
-- Set Custom Navigation Stack
+- Set Custom Navigation Stack: Create a custom navigation stack tailored to your app's needs.
+Take control of your navigation flow like never before.

   -   ```swift
       let viewD = ViewD()